LokeshNahar/Query-Engine-Vector/ReadME.md

 ## 2. Preprocess data, Generate the vector Embeddings and upload them to the Qdrant Database

-2.1 Run the following command (confirm Data Path in config.py file):
+2.1 Run the following command to generate the embeddings from the given dataset and simultaneously upload to the database (make sure your system has GPU and confirm the Data Path in the config.py file):
 ```
-#to generate the embeddings from the given dataset and then upload to the database (make sure your system has torch.cuda)
 python3 uploader.py --generate_embeddings
 ```
 Note: The Embeddings are being generated using the "all-MiniLM-L6-v2" model, however, if your machine's GPU resources permit, you may also use the "bert-base-uncased" model to generate the embeddings and store them in the .npy file, simply change the argument to "--generate_bert_embeddings".